Lake-effect snow: Elsewhere in the United States

 The southern and southeastern sides of the Great Salt Lake receive significant lake-effect snow.
 Since the Great Salt Lake never freezes, the lake effect can influence the weather along the Wasatch Front year-round.
 The lake effect largely contributes to the 55–80 in annual snowfall amounts recorded south and east of the lake, and in average snowfall reaching 500 in in the Wasatch Range.
 The snow, which is often very light and dry because of the semiarid climate, is referred to as the "Greatest Snow on Earth" in the mountains.
 Lake-effect snow contributes to roughly six to eight snowfalls per year in Salt Lake City, with about 10% of the city's precipitation being contributed by the phenomenon.

-Similar snowfall can occur near large inland bays, where it is known as bay-effect snow.
-Bay-effect snows fall downwind of Delaware Bay, Chesapeake Bay, and Massachusetts Bay when the basic criteria are met, and on rarer occasions along Long Island.

-The Finger Lakes of New York are long enough for lake-effect precipitation.

-The Texas twin cities of Sherman and Denison are known, in rare instances, to have experienced lake-effect snow from nearby Lake Texoma due to the lake's size (it is the third-largest lake in Texas or along its borders).

 On one occasion in December 2016, lake-effect snow fell in central Mississippi from a lake band off Ross Barnett Reservoir.

-Oklahoma City even had a band of lake-effect snow off of Lake Hefner in February 2018.